Couldn’t agree more with Warren regarding forest management

-As a forest owner on Spring Mountain, I couldn't agree more with Jeffrey Warren's guest commentary in the March 7, 2019 issue of the Star ("Napa has too many trees").
+As a forest owner on Spring Mountain, I couldn't agree more with Jeffrey Warren's guest commentary in the March 6 Register.

 He hits all the essential points (except Douglas Fir die-off) on sound forest management, as well as the relevant regulatory and zoning issues, putting them into proper context.